School-record 6 TDs for Burrow, No. 4 LSU routs Vandy 66-38

 THE TAKEAWAY

-LSU: The Tigers entered the day second in the SEC defending the run, giving up just 80.3 yards a game.
-They gave up a 41-yarder to Ke’Shawn Vaughn on Vandy’s first offensive play.
-Vaughn also broke loose for a 52-yard TD run in the third quarter – the longest run this season for the SEC’s top returning rusher.
+LSU: The Tigers came in second in the SEC defending the run, giving up just 80.3 yards a game.
+They gave up a 41-yarder to Ke’Shawn Vaughn on Vandy’s first offensive play, and he broke loose for a 52-yard TD run in the third quarter — the longest run this season for the SEC’s top returning rusher.
 Vaughn finished with 20 carries for 130 yards.

-Vanderbilt: The Commodores came in as the only Football Bowl Subdivision team without a sack this season, and the closest they came to hitting Burrow early was on a roughing-the-passer penalty in the first quarter.
-Then Jaylen Mahoney sacked the LSU quarterback early in the second quarter, a play after Burrow had plenty of time to roll to his right before finding Stephen Sullivan on a 30-yard completion.
+Vanderbilt: The Commodores came in as the only FBS team without a sack this season, and the closest they came to hitting Burrow early was on a roughing the passer penalty in the first quarter.
+Then Jaylen Mahoney sacked the LSU quarterback early in the second quarter a play after Burrow had plenty of time to roll to his right before finding Stephen Sullivan on a 30-yard completion.
 Kenny Hebert also got a sack, and Elijah McAlister recovered an Edwards-Helaire fumble for a touchdown in the final minute of the first half.

 UP NEXT